 Ping supporters had clashed with security forces in Libreville after Bongo, the incumbent, was named the winner of the closely-fought election.

-Moments after the poll results were announced by the interior ministry on Wednesday, anti-government protesters shouting "Ali must go!" tried to storm the offices of the election commission, according to AFP news agency.
+Moments after the poll results were announced, anti-government protesters shouting "Ali must go!" tried to storm the offices of the election commission, according to AFP news agency.

 Election commission members belonging to the opposition immediately denounced the result, with one commissioner for Ping's party, Paul Marie Gondjout, saying the vote had been "stolen".

-"They say [Ping's camp] they will not accept this result at all," Al Jazeera's Catherine Soi, reporting from inside the compound housing the electoral commission in Libreville, said.
+"They [Ping's camp] say they will not accept this result at all," Al Jazeera's Catherine Soi said, reporting from inside the electoral commission compound in Libreville.

 'Never seen results like these'